Effective positivity of Hodge bundles and applications: Introduction

-For foliations, the situation is more delicate.
-The analogue of effective birationality fails in general, as shown in \cite[Theorem 1.3]{Lu}, and further examples can be found in \cite{Passantino}.
-Nevertheless, the following question remains open and has motivated several recent investigations (\cite{PS19, SS23, LT24, HJLL}):
+for any fibration $f\colon (X,\Delta)\to T$ where $(X,\D)$ is a projective normal log-pair with general fibre klt and $T$ is a smooth curve such that $K_{X/T}+\D$ is $f$-ample and that $f$ has maximal variation. \end{corollary}

-\begin{question}[ \cite{Cas21}, \cite{HL21}] Given positive integers $r$ and $n$, does it exist a positive constant $\varepsilon_{r,n}$ such that the volume of every $n$-dimensional rank $r$ canonical foliated varieties $(X, \mathcal F)$ of general type is at least $\varepsilon_{r,n}$? \end{question}
+Such statement is strongly related to the theory of holomorphic foliations.
+In recent years, there has been substantial interest in the birational aspects of foliations, especially the algebraically integrable ones, see for instance \cite{ACSS, CSMMP,CHLX}.
+When a foliation is defined by a regular fibration with reduced fibres, the divisor \( K_\mathcal{F} \) agrees with the relative canonical class of the fibration.
+The analogue of effective birationality of \autoref{thm:HMX} fails in general for foliations, as shown in \cite[Theorem 1.3]{Lu}, and further examples can be found in \cite{Passantino}.
+Nevertheless, the following question remains open even in dimension 2 and has motivated several recent investigations (\cite{PS19, SS23, LT24, HJLL}):

-Such question is still open even in dimension 2.
-In the recent preprint \cite{HJLL}, the authors show that the volume of log canonical algebraically integrable foliations belongs to a discrete set depending only on its rank and the volume of its general leaves.
-In the following, combining again our positivity results and slope inequalities as in \autoref{s:intro:fib}, we give a positive answer for the class of log canonical corank 1 algebraically integrable foliations, whose general fibre is klt.
+\begin{question}[J.V.\ Pereira, \cite{Cas21}, \cite{HL21}] Given positive integers $r$ and $n$, does it exist a positive constant $\varepsilon_{r,n}$ such that the volume of every $n$-dimensional rank $r$ canonical foliated varieties $(X, \mathcal F)$ of general type is at least $\varepsilon_{r,n}$? \end{question} In the recent preprint \cite{HJLL}, the authors show that the volumes of log canonical algebraically integrable foliations belongs to a discrete set depending only on its rank and the volume of its general leaves.